 Does every company need a DPO (Data protection officer)?

-The appointment of a Data Protection Officer (DPO) is essential when an organisation falls into one of the following categories:
+To hire a Data Protection Officer (DPO) is essential when an organisation falls into one of the following categories:

-- Core Data processor and controllers:
+- Core data processor and controllers:

 For data processing to be considered a core activity, it should be critical to the operations and goals of the organisation.
 For instance, IT and HR management are support functions and not the core activities of an organisation.

 Although, it is irrelevant whether the collection and systematic monitoring of data are taking place online or offline.
-Once the data is collected and is being processed, it comes under the purview of the GDPR.
+Once the data is collected and is being processed, it comes under the domain of the GDPR.